celestiaorg/knuu/CONTRIBUTING.md

 - Have a suggestion you want to implement?
 Open an issue, then create a Pull Request with your implementation.

-- Want to resolve an issue in the repo, make a request to be assigned, and be sure to tag the issue in your PR!.
+- Want to resolve an issue in the repo, make a request to be assigned, and be sure to tag the issue in your PR!

 ## Contribution Workflow